 The same fund restrictions apply as they have in past years regarding the building reserve fund.
-Below are any additional restrictions due to changes in law.
+Below are any additional restrictions due to law.

-- 1. Transition subfund Restricted to the transition expenditures associated with opening, closing, replacing schools or consolidation or expansion of a district and requires the use of PRC 905. - 2.
-Voted subfund Restricted to the voted use of the levy and requires the use of PRC 906. - 3.
-Permissive subfund Restricted to the priority list in the overview section of this document (and below) and requires the use of the PRC 907.
-The priority order of this fund is: - a.
-Facility condition inventory report created in 2008, as updated/revised and addressed by the district -must repair or address "safety, damage/wear out, codes and standards" items first.
-As noted previously, the report is intended to be regularly updated and the most recent updated version of the 2008 report controls the prioritization and spending on category 1-3 deficiencies.
-Please visit the reports on the OPI website located here. - b.
-After districts have addressed the inventory report repairs, schools can: - Further update the Facilities Condition Inventory which also has a requirement that the first update must be made by 7/1/2019 (FY 2020) with certification of completion to the OPI 10/31/2019, then every 5 years. - School districts can also concurrently begin working on operational efficiency and other major maintenance projects, provided that the projects meet the specifications of 20-9-525(2), MCA. - c.
-After the updated inventory report is complete, the district can begin repairs as deemed necessary on the updated facility condition inventory report. - 4.
-Safety subfund Requires the use of program code 190 and PRC 908 (transfers from another fund without a budget amendment) or OPI assigned PRC code for a budget amendment (transfers from another fund with a budget amendment).
+- 1. Transition subfund (614) Restricted to the transition expenditures associated with opening, closing, replacing schools or consolidation or expansion of a district and requires the use of PRC 905. - 2.
+Voted subfund (612) Restricted to the voted use of the levy and requires the use of PRC 906. - 3.
+Permissive subfund (613) Requires the use of the PRC 907.
+20-9-525, MCA, provides information and examples of work that can be done with funds in the Building Reserve Permissive Subfund, the include but not limited to: - a.
+Improvements to school and student safety and security as described in 20-9-236(1), MCA. - b.
+Projects designed to produce operational efficiencies such as utility savings, reduced future maintenance costs, improved utilization of staff, and enhanced learning environments for students, including but not limited to projects addressing: - i.
+Roofing systems - ii.
+Heating, air conditioning, and ventilation systems - iii.
+Energy-efficient window and door systems and insulation - iv.
+Plumbing systems - v.
+Electrical systems and lighting systems - vi.
+Information technology infrastructure, including internet connectivity both within and to the school facility - vii.
+Other critical repairs to an existing school facility or facilities - 4.
+Safety subfund (611) Requires the use of program code 190 and PRC 908 (transfers from another fund without a budget amendment) or OPI assigned PRC code for a budget amendment (transfers from another fund with a budget amendment).
 With a budget amendment refers to the district formally requesting a formal budget amendment to expend the transferred funds in the building reserve.
 This code is necessary when entering year end TFS data.

-It is required that all four subfunds have the project reporter codes as listed above.
+It is required that all four subfunds use the appropriate project reporter codes as listed above.
 Failure to enter a correct project reporter code will result in:

-- 1. Safety transfers-incorrectly capturing safety transfer expenditures would result in the transferred amount not being fully expended requiring the remaining unspent transferred amount to be returned to the originating fund after the time allowance has expired as required per law. - 2.
+- 1. Safety transfers incorrectly capturing safety transfer expenditures which result in the transferred amount not being fully expended and requiring the remaining unspent transferred amount to be returned to the originating fund after the time allowance has expired as required per law. - 2.
 Permissive subfund will require continued monitoring to report expenditures to the legislature to justify the state aid portion and report expenditures in future years.